 New York, NY (March 2012) -- Every year in April, otolaryngologists (ear-nose-throat specialists) and other voice health professionals worldwide join together to recognize World Voice Day.
-For the last five years, The New York Eye and Ear Infirmary, Department of Otolaryngology, Voice & Swallowing Institute has held a uniquely “New York” activity –helping performers from Broadway, jazz, opera, rock, pop, soul and rap – protect their careers by early diagnosis and treatment of throat disorders.
+For the last five years, New York Eye and Ear Infirmary, Department of Otolaryngology, Voice & Swallowing Institute has held a uniquely “New York” activity –helping performers from Broadway, jazz, opera, rock, pop, soul and rap – protect their careers by early diagnosis and treatment of throat disorders.

-In celebration of the World Voice Day, The New York Eye and Ear Infirmary in partnership with MusiCares and KayPentax, has scheduled its fifth annual voice screening for professional singers who may otherwise lack access to medical care.
+In celebration of the World Voice Day, New York Eye and Ear Infirmary in partnership with MusiCares and KayPentax, has scheduled its fifth annual voice screening for professional singers who may otherwise lack access to medical care.

 Friday, April 13, 2011

 The Voice and Swallowing Institute